sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

 us in the community are at the start of something big.
 There are so many smart, energized people working on Matrix, and I feel fortunate that I was able to get to know a few of them at the summit.
-I hope that history will consider many of the people in attendance at the summit as pioneers of their respective niches within the Matrix ecosystem.
+I hope that history will consider many of the people in attendance at this summit as pioneers of their respective niches within the Matrix ecosystem.

 Matrix is a community.
 It's not dependent on a single company.
-And after attending the first ever Matrix Community Summit, I can say with confidence that together, the Matrix community is strong.
+And after attending the first ever Matrix Community Summit, I can say with confidence that the Matrix community is strong.

 The future of Matrix is bright: now we just have to go build it!